FYSETC/FYSETC-SPIDER/firmware/Test/README.md

 ## How to flash

 You have 3 choice of test firmware below.
+Recommend to use `Choice 1`，it is much simple.

 ### Choice 1: